mojaloop/finance-portal-v2-ui/integration_test/README.md

 #### Get a Kubernetes cluster

+Kubernetes 1.17 to 1.21 should work.
 You'll probably want at least four cores and 8gb mem.
 This is left as an exercise for the reader.
 Some suggestions:
 1. [Minikube](https://minikube.sigs.k8s.io/docs/)
 2. [k3d](https://k3d.io/)
 3. [KinD](https://kind.sigs.k8s.io/docs/)